McLarenAppliedTechnologies/mat.tap.aas.influxdb/docs/0.10.2/README.md

 ```

 #### Daemon installation
 One the examples how to run InfluxDb writer is systemd daemon service.
-In the release bundle, there is a shell script **daemon_deploy.sh** for daemon installation.
+In the release bundle, which you can [download from here](https://mclarenappliedtechnologies.zendesk.com/hc/en-us/sections/115000825753-Downloads), there is a shell script `MAT.TAP.AAS.InfluxDb.Writer/daemon_deploy.sh` for daemon installation.

 Before you run it, execute following commands:
 ```